By: Author John Cunningham. Published: 2022/08/31 at 4:47 pm

 To fix this, we need to clean the jet thoroughly, and the challenge is its size.
 We’ll need a probe small enough.
 I find plucking a strand of wire from a wire brush with pliers works great.
 You may also strip some electrical wire and use a copper strand as a probe.

-I’d avoid using a micro drill bit as the fasteners are usually made from brass, and the micro bit could easily enlarge the precise drilling, which will cause rich running performance issues.
+I’d avoid using tools such as a micro drill bit as the fasteners are usually made from brass, and the micro bit could easily enlarge the precise drilling, which will cause rich running performance issues.

 Anyhow, here’s the process I use: